Academic Information Quick Links

 Courses at Other Institutions/Concurrent Enrollment

-International students may be eligible for concurrent enrollment at another institution.
+International students may be eligible for concurrent enrollment at another institution during the Fall and Spring semester.
 However, at least 50% of a student's credits must be taken at the University at Albany.
 If any credits at the other institution are needed to meet the international student full-time requirement of 12 credits, the student must provide proof of enrollment to ISSS prior to matriculation at the other institution.
 Additionally, the student needs to consult her or his academic advisor regarding approval of transfer credits to UAlbany.
 These requirements only apply to fall and spring semesters when full-time enrollment is required, not the summer term period.

 Students must also show additional proof of funding as outlined on the request form (bank statement, departmental support letter, etc...) for the time requested.